My brother-in-law, Bill McGowan, passed away unexpectedly last week.

-His container was so full of an Abundant Love for Life – and for Sherie – and their family, and their family’s family, and their family’s family, and their family’s family, and for all of our extended families – and so many friends – that it burst from his body.
+His container was so full of an abundant love for life–and for Sherie–and their family, and their family’s family and their family’s family and their family’s family, and for all of their extended families–and so many friends, that it burst from his body.

-With hearts full of love and joy, and laughter, grace and gratitude because we have tons and tons of gratitude for the time we got to share with him.
+With hearts full of love, and joy, laughter, grace and gratitude because we have tons and tons of gratitude for the time we got to share with him.